The 32D 'Red Arrow' Veteran Association

 Corps, which had been through all the major offensives where American troops

 were employed, and was regarded as the elite corps of the Army.
-In this brilliant
+In this

-heads high and the pride of good soldiers in their hearts.
+their heads high and the pride of good soldiers in their hearts.

 The Division took to the roads,